jbrinesh/Chess/README.md

 as an AI move.

 ### Server utilizes a RESTful API

-(needs to be made restful, each class should have a GET method and a PATCH method) The API of the server is just four method, new_game, continue_game, valid_moves and play_turn
+The API of the server is just four method, new_game, continue_game, valid_moves and play_turn